 As Kiwi’s we love the outdoors and any chance that we get we want to get outside.
 However we aren’t as big fans when it comes to the outside coming inside!
 Pests are a problem all year round and throughout New Zealand, even though some do have more of a seasonal presence they still tend to do what they want, when they want.
 We here at JAE are a little all too familiar with the aftermath of what these pests can do to your home and so we have created a guide to help you with some of the worst offenders, whether you’re in need of information to stop the problem before it starts, you’re after tips on general control or in need of help with full on eradication, we’ve got you covered.
 Check the categories below and click on your problem pest to find out more information on why they might be entering your home, what their food sources are, how long a standard lifecycle is and, most importantly the extermination methods.

 New Zealand is home to 2,500 different species of spiders, a little overwhelming right?
 Thankfully the majority are not actually capable of biting humans and most will cause nothing more than a skin irritation, however there are a couple that are considered poisonous and these are the ones that we need to be wary of.
-Nevertheless a spider is a spider and they can still be a slightly frightful pest when found in and around the home.
-In this section we will cover which ones are poisonous, what action to take after receiving a spider bite and we’ll even let you in on some old wives tales to help better understand the arachnids commonly found around New Zealand.
+Nevertheless a spider is a spider and it can still be a slightly frightful pest when found in and around the home.
+In this section we will cover which ones are poisonous, what action to take after receiving a spider bite and we’ll even let you in on some old wives' tales to help better understand the arachnids commonly found around New Zealand.

 These furry little critters should not be taken lightly, one or two in your home can quickly turn into a full on infestation.
 They are smart, crafty and unfortunately hot to trot all year round, meaning they will procreate at a rapid pace turning your small problem into a very big one.
 Although they are more likely to be a problem during the colder months, they are still more than happy to set up shop during the Summer as well.
 Here we will show you what to watch out for, how to prevent them getting in, control their numbers and generally remove them from your property.